jdhern17/LinuxQuizzer/README.md

 # LinuxQuizzer App

+The goal of this tool is to provide users a front-end to securely observe the health of a container.

 ## Functionality

 This project will initially use JavaScript package (`systeminformation`) and built-in module tools (`fs`) to deliver Linux commands with the following mappings and rationale: